National MPs arrive at Parliament ahead of leadership vote between Simon Bridges and Todd Muller

 Some arrived last night but many will be getting to the capital this morning.

-It is understood MPs will meet this morning at 10.30pm in National's caucus meeting room.
+It is understood MPs will meet today at noon in National's caucus meeting room.

 READ MORE: